Battle of Pochonbo: Aftermath and legacy

 The news of the battle was reported in numerous newspapers across the world, including the Soviet Union, China, Japan and France.
-According to the Association for the Study of Songun Politics UK, a pro-North Korean Juche study group:

-Another historic significance of the Battle of Pochonbo was that it demonstrated at home and abroad a sure will of the Korean revolutionaries, who pioneered the revolution with arms and would advance it by dint of arms.
-The battle was an ordinary raid, which combined the use of small arms and a speech designed to stir up public feeling.
-However, that small battle made a great impact on the world because it showed the truth that the armed imperialists and colonialists should only be fought with arms to emerge victorious in the revolution for national liberation.

 The event brought Kim some fame among both his comrades as well as the Japanese.
 As a result, his influence grew, though the Japanese Imperial Army also started to hunt him, and almost wiped out his force.
 He was eventually forced retreat into the Soviet Union in 1940.
 Northern Korea was officially liberated from Japan on V-J Day (15 August 1945).
 Kim subsequently returned to his home country, and when he managed to establish himself with Soviet help as head of People's Committee of North Korea and Party's north faction (predecessors of future North Korea and WPK, respectively), his reputation as hero of Pochonbo helped him to gain acceptance and support among the people.

 Kim Il-sung's legitimacy came from propaganda that he fought against Japan, symbolised by the Battle of Pochonbo ...
 Schools in North Korea teach children that the battle was a glorious victory against Japan led by Kim Il-sung.